apache/arrow/docs/source/format/CDeviceDataInterface.rst

     type are on the system.
 The semantics of the id will be hardware dependent, but we use an ``int64_t`` to future-proof the id as devices change over time.

-    For devices that do not have an intrinsic notion of a device identifier (e.g., ``ARROW_DEVICE_CPU``), it is recommended to use a ``device_id`` of -1 as a convention.
+    For device types that do not have an intrinsic notion of a device identifier (e.g., ``ARROW_DEVICE_CPU``), it is recommended to use a ``device_id`` of -1 as a convention.